cloudflare/kotlin-worker-hello-world/README.md

 That will compile your code and package it into index.js, after which you can run `wrangler publish` to push it to Cloudflare.

 For more information on interop between Kotlin and Javascript, see the [Kotlin docs](https://kotlinlang.org/docs/reference/js-interop.html).
-Regarding coroutines, see [this issue with workaround](https://github.com/cloudflare/kotlin-worker-hello-world/issues/2)
+Regarding coroutines, see [this issue and workaround](https://github.com/cloudflare/kotlin-worker-hello-world/issues/2)